Admission/Readmission after Academic Dismissal

 Change of Program

-In most graduate programs, graduate students must take comprehensive examinations that reflect the full ranges of their programs.
+In most graduate programs, graduate students must take comprehensive examinations that reflect the full range of their programs.
 The comprehensive examination is based upon the students’ major areas of study, as well as related areas, and may include work done on a thesis.
 Students must give evidence that they can integrate information and ideas from the various areas in which they have studied.
 The comprehensive examination may be written, oral and/or Web-based, as determined by the students’ departments.

 To be eligible for a comprehensive examination, students should be near completion of the course work specified by their major academic departments.
 Students must have a minimum 3.0 GPA or satisfactory academic standing or progress to sit for the exam.